 Symptoms of Postpartum Depression usually improve with correct medication and therapy.

 It is critical to maintain treatment once you have started, in order to feel better.
 Stopping treatment too soon, could result in recurrence.
+Treatment and recovery times may differ based on the degree of Depression and patient's specific needs.

 Postpartum Depression can progress to persistent Depression in some circumstances.